UK Government Strategies During 2025

 The AI Opportunities Action Plan set out 50 recommendations to proactively shape future AI to drive UK economic growth, and so avoid the UK becoming a passive consumer of other country’s AI.

 The Plan’s 4th recommendation, to “Establish AI Growth Zones (AIGZs)”, could in our view be one of the most significant economic developments in the UK.
-Alongside the 10 or more UK hyperscale data centre investments announced mainly by US operators, these planned AIGZs may bring one of the greatest concentrations of data centres in the world (see insert of extracts of the UK Government’s AI Plan).
+Alongside the 10 or more UK hyperscale data centre investments announced mainly by US operators, these planned AIGZs may bring one of the great concentrations of data centres in the world (see insert of extracts of the UK Government’s AI Plan).

-In our view, the AI Opportunities Action Plan recommendation’s 4th recommendation to establish AI Growth Zones around the country could result in one of the most fundamental changes to the UK economy and landscape.
+In our view, the AI Opportunities Action Plan's 4th recommendation to establish AI Growth Zones around the country could result in one of the most fundamental changes to the UK economy and landscape.
 Here organisations can align their bids to build AI Growth Zones with the government’s Industrial and Infrastructure Strategies, and the Industrial Strategy’s Sector Plans.

 The National Risk Register identified and assessed risks of major emergencies that might impact the UK, looking ahead two years.
 Those risks included physical and cyber-attacks, natural and weather disasters, failures in electricity or water supply, major diseases in humans or plants, and many others.